Introduction

 Representative experience

 - Modern Font Applications LLC v.
 Alaska Airlines, Inc. (Fed.
-Cir.)—Won a precedential opinion from the U.S. Court of Appeals for the Federal Circuit in a patent lawsuit regarding non-standard fonts in mobile apps.
-The ruling leaves intact district court discovery orders upholding Alaska Airlines’ confidentiality designations for its source code and rejecting the opposition’s effort to gain access for its in-house counsel by modifying the District of Utah’s model protective order.
+Cir.) — Won a precedential opinion from the Federal Circuit on protective order confidentiality issues in a patent lawsuit regarding non-standard fonts in mobile apps.

 - Astellas Institute for Regenerative Medicine and Stem Cell & Regenerative Medicine International v.
-ImStem Biotechnology et al. (D. Mass.)—Represented Stem Cell & Regenerative Medicine International (SCRMI) in action for correction of patent inventorship and for state law claims alleging wrongful acquisition, misuse, disclosure, and conversion of Astellas’s and SCRMI’s patented mesenchymal stem cell inventions.
+ImStem Biotechnology, et al. (D. Mass.) — Represented Stem Cell & Regenerative Medicine International (SCRMI) in an action for correction of patent inventorship and state law claims alleging wrongful acquisition, misuse, disclosure, and conversion of Astellas’s and SCRMI’s patented mesenchymal stem cell inventions.

 - TrickleStar LLC v.
-Embertec Pty Ltd. (PTAB)—Lead counsel for Australian manufacturer of power management technology in successful petition for inter partes review regarding patent owned by another Australian power management technology company.
+Embertec Pty.
+Ltd. (PTAB) — Served as lead counsel for Australian manufacturer of power management technology in a successful petition for inter partes review invalidating all challenged claims of a competitor’s patent.

-- Salix Pharmaceuticals, Ltd. et al. v.
-Actavis Laboratories FL, Inc. (D. Del.)—Counsel for co-plaintiff Cedars-Sinai Medical Center in concluded ANDA action regarding generic version of Xifaxan® antibiotic for reduction in risk of overt hepatic encephalopathy (HE) recurrence in adults and treatment of irritable bowel syndrome with diarrhea (IBS-D) in adults.
+- Salix Pharmaceuticals, Ltd., et al. v.
+Actavis Laboratories FL, Inc. (D. Del.) — Was counsel for co-plaintiff Cedars-Sinai Medical Center in a concluded ANDA action regarding generic version of Xifaxan® antibiotic for reduction in risk of overt hepatic encephalopathy (HE) recurrence in adults and treatment of irritable bowel syndrome with diarrhea (IBS-D) in adults.

 - Johnstech International Corp. v.
-JF Technology Berhad et al. (N.D.
-Cal.)—Lead trial counsel for Malaysian manufacturer defendant in patent infringement action regarding semiconductor device testing equipment.
+JF Technology Berhad, et al. (N.D.
+Cal.) — Was lead trial counsel for a manufacturer defendant in a patent infringement action about semiconductor device testing equipment.

-- In the Matter of Certain Laser Abraded Denim Garments (ITC)—Counsel for Swedish apparel retailer H&M in defense of Section 337 action regarding patents relating to methods for treating textiles with lasers.
+- In the Matter of Certain Laser Abraded Denim Garments (ITC) — Was counsel for Swedish apparel retailer H&M in defense of a Section 337 action about patents relating to methods for treating textiles with lasers.

 - Skywalker Holdings v.
-Vuly Trampolines (D. Utah)—Lead counsel for Australian manufacturer defendant in patent infringement action regarding trampoline safety equipment.
-The case has been settled and dismissed.
+Vuly Trampolines (D. Utah) — Served as lead counsel for a manufacturer defendant in a patent infringement action regarding trampoline safety equipment.

 - Priewasser v.
-Lintec Corporation et al. (D. Ariz.)—Counsel for Germany-based plaintiff against Japanese defendant in action for fraud and correction of inventorship related to semiconductor back grinding tape technology.
-Conducted numerous depositions in the United States consulate in Osaka, Japan.
+Lintec Corporation, et al. <(D. Ariz.) — Was counsel for a Germany-based plaintiff against a Japanese defendant in an action for fraud and correction of inventorship related to semiconductor back-grinding tape technology.
+Conducted numerous depositions at the United States consulate in Osaka, Japan.

 - Digital Air Technologies, LLC v.
 Volkswagen Group of America, Inc. (C.D.
-Cal.)—Lead counsel for patentee plaintiff in concluded patent infringement action regarding special effects technology used in production of advertisements.
+Cal.) — Served as lead counsel for patentee plaintiff in a patent infringement action regarding special effects technology used in production of advertisements.

 - Arrowhead Media Holdings, LLC v.
 David Keighley Productions 70MM Inc. (C.D.
-Cal.)—Co-lead counsel for David Keighley Productions 70MM Inc. (a wholly owned subsidiary of IMAX Corporation) in defense of patent infringement claims under patent purporting to cover processes for recomposing large format motion picture media for transfer to conventional formats.
-The case has been settled and dismissed.
+Cal.) — Was co-lead counsel for David Keighley Productions 70MM Inc. (a wholly owned subsidiary of IMAX Corporation) in defense of patent infringement claims.

 Looking ahead